Lee15946/AWSInAction/README.md

     - Routing strategy to allow to forward a packer over multiple best path
     - Use case: create multiple Site-to-Site VPN connections to increase the bandwidth of your connection to AWS
     - Transit Gateway - Share Direct Connect between multiple accounts
-        - You can use AWS Resource Access Manager ti share Transit Gateway with other account
+        - You can use AWS Resource Access Manager to share Transit Gateway with other account

 ### VPC - Traffic Mirroring